Jeiwan/uniswapv3-book/content/docs/milestone_1/manager-contract.md

 Identically, it transfers tokens from the test contract and it knows `token0` and `token1`.

 To pass the extra data to the callbacks, we need to pass it to `mint` and `swap` first (since callbacks are called from these functions).
-However, since this extra data is not used in the function and to not make their arguments messy, we'll encode the extra data using [abi.encode()](https://docs.soliditylang.org/en/latest/units-and-global-variables.html?highlight=abi.encode#abi-encoding-and-decoding-functions).
+However, since this extra data is not used in the functions and to not make their arguments messier, we'll encode the extra data using [abi.encode()](https://docs.soliditylang.org/en/latest/units-and-global-variables.html?highlight=abi.encode#abi-encoding-and-decoding-functions).

 Let's define the extra data as a structure: